 - black and white sesame seeds, to garnish (optional)

 - extra virgin olive oil, to garnish (optional)

-- Heat up the oven to 200° C / 390° F. Wash your beetroots.
-Place washed beetroots in the middle of a large piece of kitchen foil.
+- To cook your beetroots, you could bake, steam or boil them.
+I baked mine.
+To bake your beetroots, heat up the oven to 200° C / 390° F. Place washed beetroots in the middle of a large piece of kitchen foil.
 Holding the edges of the foil up with one hand, drizzle a bit of water to the bottom of the parcel so that the beetroots cook in their own steam.
 Scrunch the edges of the foil above the beetroots to create a parcel.
 Bake until you can easily pierce each beetroot with a knife (about 60 min, depending on the beetroot’s size).
 Once the beetroots are cool enough to handle, peel the skin off.

 - To serve, put hummus in a bowl.
-Drizzle with extra virgin olive oil, sprinkle some sesame seeds and chopped parsley on top.
+Drizzle with extra virgin olive oil (if you don’t care about it being oil-free), sprinkle some sesame seeds and chopped parsley on top.